 Scripture Reference: Matthew 13:44-46

-Suggested Emphasis: The Kingdom of God is a treasure more precious than anything in this world.
+Suggested Emphasis: The Kingdom of God is more precious than anything considered valuable in this world.

 Children love to hear about treasure.
 Actually, adults like to hear about treasure, too!
 Jesus must have really caught the attention of his audience when he began talking about a man finding a buried treasure.